damonyoungcc/english-interview/README-F.md

 ### Can you describe if there was a team member that is not aligning but working on same project.How did you solve the issue?

 ### Could you give specific example when you and your team solved a complex problem in innovative or simple way.
+web-worker

 ### How was the volume of the migration system?
 And how did you approach?
-we follow a gruadual migration strategy.
+we follow a gradual migration strategy.
 ## Leadership & Soft Skills

 ### Do you have any experience of leading a team of engineers?